lvainio/executable-tutorial-dd2482/gosec/step3/step3.md

 ### Handling false positives

-With all SAST tools there there is the problem of false positives...
+With all SAST tools there is the issue of false positives.
+A false positive is a reported vulnerability that does not actually pose a security risk.